sanp/sanp.github.io.mkdocs/docs/2019/gitflow.md

 #### Multiple developers working on a feature

-If more than one developer is working on the same feature, the process is only slightly more complicated than if only one developer is working on the feature.
+If more than one developer is working on the same feature, the process is only slightly more complicated than if one developer is working on the feature.

 Let's say Alice, Bob, and Carol are all working on the feature from above.
 The following is how they would each work together.